ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 * Issue Tracking Customization is limited for some users.

-* Certain reviews point out lack of documentation
+* Certain reviews point out lack of documentation.

-* CI/Automation integration
+* CI/Automation integration.

 ### Alternative 2: Azure DevOps
 Pros:
 * Azure DevOps includes Azure Boards a project management tool which allows to track work items, such as user stories, tasks, bugs, and features.
-This feature is especially useful for those following agile methods
+This feature is especially useful for those following agile methods.

 * Azure Test Plans is a testing tool that allows you to plan, execute, and track  manual and automated tests.